PhD, Massachusetts Institute of Technology (MIT)

 Alexander Akhiezer is an immigrant from Ukraine

-Fellowship awarded to support work towards a PhD in Chemistry at MIT
+Fellowship awarded to support work towards a PhD in Chemistry at Massachusetts Institute of Technology (MIT)

 Alexander Akhiezer is a partner in Foley Hoag's Intellectual Property Department, where his primary focus is on emergent technologies that operate at the intersection of chemistry, biology, and physics.
 Previously, he was a partner at Hamilton, Brook, Smith & Reynolds.

 Alex was born in the Ukraine.
 He studied physics at Kharkov University, Ukraine, and biochemistry at New York University.
 In 1997, Alex began working on his doctorate at Massachusetts Institute of Technology.
 He received his Ph.D. in computational and biological chemistry in 2002.
 Alex received his JD at Suffolk School of Law